saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 set configuration for all the other roles
 {%- endif -%}
 ```
 In the preceding template, we start out retrieving a grain value.
 After this, we check if the grain is equal to `cbr`.
 If it is, that configuration is applied.
-If it is not, we move on to the next test where we check it the type is present in a list.
+If it is not, we move on to the next test where we check if the type is present in a list.
 If it is, that configuration is displayed.
-If it is not, the `else` will ensure that configuration will be applied to all other device types.
+If it is not, the `else` reaveals what configuration will be applied to all other device types.

 We can also test multiple conditions at once.
 In Jinja, this could look something like this:
 ```